 What Are Calls and Puts?

-Call options give their purchasers the right to buy an asset.
-Call buyers are essentially giving up some profit in exchange for not owning an asset outright, since the price of the asset can potentially fall.
+When purchased, call options give investors the right to buy an asset.
+Call holders are essentially giving up some profit in exchange for the lower risk of not owning an asset outright, since the price of the asset can potentially fall.

-Meanwhile, puts are options that give purchasers the right to sell an asset.
-They pay a premium and are more likely to be protected against losses in case the price of the asset falls.
-Sellers of the puts are required to buy the underlying asset from the put buyer.
+Meanwhile, puts are options that give investors the right to sell an asset.
+Investors pay a premium and are more likely to be protected against losses in case the price of the asset falls.

 What Is the Put-Call Ratio?